wildwinter/storylet-framework/README.md

 The best metaphor I've heard for these are a set of *cards* in a *deck*.
 Think of the boardgames you know where you draw a card for the next room, or the next counter, or the item that you've picked up.

-This framework lets you define the conditions for a storylet, and to *reshuffle* the deck into a draw pile of *what is a valid card right now*.
-Then you can draw from the deck, until you run out.
+This framework lets you define the conditions for a storylet, and when you ask to *draw* storylets from a deck, it is reshuffled into a draw pile of *what is a valid card right now* before your cards are issued.

+When you *play* a storylet, it is marked within the deck as to how long it will be before it can be drawn again, depending on the *redraw* rules you give it.

-The framework also contains rules for **managing priority** (which card is most appropriate right now? bubble it to the top), how often a card can be *redrawn*, and various other bits and pieces.
+The framework also contains rules for **managing priority** (which card is most appropriate right now? bubble it to the top), and various other bits and pieces.

 The code here is available as Javascript, C++, C#, and Python and should behave the same way for each.